What is Plastic-Free July?

 Have you ever heard someone talk about the ‘Rs’?
 Recycle.
 Refuse.
 Reduce.
 Reuse.
-As recycling becomes less effective we need to shift our focus to the other Rs.
-To refuse, reduce and reuse are the underlying principles of a zero-waste lifestyle.
+As recycling becomes less effective, we need to shift our focus to the other Rs.
+Refusing, reducing, and reusing are the underlying principles of a zero-waste lifestyle.

-As promised!
-Some tips on how to make the most of the plastic you have already.
-One of the biggest issues with plastics is the effect they can have as trash, so finding ways to reuse your plastic is key.
-If you don’t like the idea of using plastic containers for food, use them to organize and store other items such as stationery, tools, or hair accessories.
-If you can’t find another use for your plastic, sell, swap or donate them instead of throwing them.
+As promised, here are some tips on how to make the most of your plastic.
+If you don’t like using plastic containers for food, use them to organize and store other items such as stationery tools, tools, and hair accessories.
+If you can’t find another use for your plastic, sell, swap, or donate them.

-You’ll have noticed that a lot of the waste that we deal with on a day-to-day basis is the packaging.
-The family and I have started finding alternatives to packaging as a start to our zero-waste lifestyle.
-More and more bulk and zero-waste stores are popping up which are making it easier to shop waste-free with minimal compromise of convenience.
+You’ll have noticed that a lot of the waste we deal with daily is the packaging.
+But there are alternatives to packaging.
+More and more bulk and zero-waste stores are popping up, making it easier to shop waste-free with minimal compromise of convenience.

-The list below is not exhaustive, but we’ve found it’s a good place to start for some easy wins:
+The list below is not exhaustive, but it’s a good start with some easy wins:

 - Use tote bags to replace the need for plastic bags, but if you already have plastic bags - use and reuse them until you can’t anymore!

-- Lightweight produce bags for loose items such leafy greens or smaller fresh items like berries a bag or container is a good idea.
+- Lightweight produce bags for loose items such as leafy greens or smaller fresh items like berries, a bag or container is a good idea.

-- Jars and reusable containers for purchasing bulk dry goods such as snacks, nuts, and baking supplies.
+- Use jars and reusable containers for purchasing dry bulk goods such as snacks, nuts, and baking supplies.

-- Absorbent microfiber cloths to replace paper towels - you’ll find this works out cheaper overall for you too.
+- Absorbent microfiber cloths to replace paper towels - overall, it’s even cheaper.

-Reusable pump, squeeze, and spray bottles for personal care items like soap, and home cleaning solutions.
-If the bottles you already have in your home are refillable, consider washing and reusing them.
+- Reusable pump, squeeze, and spray bottles for personal care items like soap and home cleaning solutions.
+If the bottles in your home are refillable, consider washing and reusing them.

-Fast food and take-outs are also a large source of waste.
-The easiest way to avoid single-use plastic and waste when you are out and about is to prepare food from home or eat at the restaurant when you can.
-Just be sure to look at what the food is served in – many places still serve eat-in meals with plastic cutlery, straws and disposables so maybe add that to your selection criteria when picking where to eat.
+Fast food and take-outs are also large sources of waste.
+The easiest way to avoid single-use plastic when you are out and about is to prepare food from home or eat at restaurants when possible.
+Just be sure to look at what the food is served in – many places still serve eat-in meals with plastic cutlery, straws and disposables, so maybe add that to your selection criteria when picking where to eat.

-If you’re looking to take things seriously, something we have found really useful is having some zero-waste food basics to hand for example:
+If you’re looking to take things further, here are some zero-waste food basics to hand: